Mathnerd314/page-translator/README.md

 To change the translation service, select the service you'd like to use in the "Translate using" dropdown menu.

+## Alternatives

+If you want to only translate some of the text on the page, or the page is not public, use a different extension, such as [To Google Translate](https://github.com/itsecurityco/to-google-translate)

-## History
+## History and development

 Original code from Page Translator © 2017–2018 Jeremiah Lee.

-Updated by Mathnerd314.
+Updated and maintained by Mathnerd314.

 Page Translator Revised is released under the ISC License.